Skip to content

 Responsible.
 Respected.
 Reliable.

-You’re functioning — but not alive.
+You’re functioning, but not really alive.

-Carrying a weight you can’t quite name.
+You’re carrying a weight you can’t quite explain.

 This isn’t weakness.